AloneFancy/CodeRace_Round-3_Data-Migration/README.md

 ### **keys.conf**

-With defaults keys' values, you can modify it by defining a new section and other keys' values as you wish.
+With defaults keys' values, users can modify it by defining a new section and other keys' values as you wish.
 Remember to load section's name in command line to apply new configurations.

+### **values.conf**

+Under **RST** section, users are allowed to config Json values to display in RST file.

 ### **Features**